ChristopherGG1818/ChristopherGG1818/README.md

 # Hi, I'm Christopher Garcia-Gonzalez

 🎓 **Undergraduate Computer Science & Data Science Student at Belmont University**
-💡 **President of Bruins in Tech** – a student-founded tech organization fostering collaboration, innovation, and community
-📫 Reach me at **christopherg1818@gmail.com**
+💡 **President of Bruins in Tech** – a student-founded tech organization fostering collaboration, innovation, and community 🔎 **Research in Belmont** - Created a dataset on Nashville Traffic and accidents 📫 Reach me at **christopherg1818@gmail.com**
 ⚡ Fun fact: I’m bilingual (English 🇺🇸 / Spanish 🇲🇽)